LanSang/validities/medium/articles/51-things-that-can-go-wrong-in-a-real-world-ml-project-c36678065a75.md

 66. ***“Evaluating models using different datasets”*** This one falls in the obvious category but is sometimes overlooked.
 Models can be trained using different datasets but an apples-to-apples comparison requires using the same test dataset.

-67. ***“Reporting model accuracy for the overall data”*** Instead, it is more useful to segment the dataset in cohorts (based on business definition) and evaluate the model performance for different clusters.
+67. ***“Reporting model accuracy for the overall data”*** Instead, <quote label="metrics">it is more useful to segment the dataset in cohorts (based on business definition) and evaluate the model performance for different clusters.</quote>

 68. ***“Training results not reproducible”*** To reproduce specific training results, it is important to snapshot the code (algo), data, config, and parameter values.
 Over recent times, the problem of reproducibility has been addressed in MLFlow, TFX, and multiple other solutions.